Gamma-based clustering via ordered means with application to gene-expression analysis: Data analysis considerations

 The biological significance of clusters identified by any algorithm may be worth investigating.
 For example, the cluster of 30 increasing expressors includes 2 genes (Mgst1 \& Gsta4) from among only 17 in the whole genome that are involved in glutathione transferase activity.
-Understanding the increased activity of this molecular function will give a more complete picture of the biology (e.g., Girardot {\em et al.} 2004).
-In isolation it is difficult to see how such investigation is supportive of a given clustering approach.
+Understanding the increased activity of this molecular function will give a more complete picture of the biology [e.g., \citet{gira}].
+In isolation, it is difficult to see how such investigation is supportive of a given clustering approach.
 The benefits become more apparent when we look at many data sets and many functional categories.

-\subsection{Empirical Study}
+\subsection{Empirical study}

-Gamma ranking was applied to a series of 11 data sets obtained from the Gene Expression Omnibus (GEO) repository (Edgar {\em et al.}, 2002).
+Gamma ranking was applied to a series of 11 data sets obtained from the Gene Expression Omnibus (GEO) repository [\citet{edgar}].
 These were all the data sets satisfying a specific and relevant query (Table~\ref{tab:dat}).
 They represent experiments on different organisms and they exhibit a range of variation characteristics.
-In each case we applied the moderated F test and selected genes with q-value no larger than $5\%$.
-Gamma ranking, and, for comparison, \verb+mclust+ and \verb+K-means+, were applied in order to cluster genes separately for each data set.
+In each case, we applied the moderated F-test and selected genes with $q$-value no larger than $5\%$.
+Gamma ranking and, for comparison, \texttt{mclust} and \texttt{K-means}, were applied in order to cluster genes separately for each data set.
 Basic facts about the identified clusters are reported in Table~\ref{tab:dat}.
-Figure~3 shows that gamma ranking tends to produce smaller clusters than \verb+mclust+ and \verb+K-means+, although it also has a wider size distribution; and there was a relatively low level of overlap among the three approaches.
+Figure~\ref{figure3} shows that gamma ranking tends to produce smaller clusters than \texttt{mclust} and \texttt{K-means}, although it also has a wider size distribution; and there was a relatively low level of overlap among the three approaches.